Excessive Force and Police Brutality

-The constitutional right to be free from excessive force is found in the reasonable search and seizure requirement of the Fourth Amendment and the prohibition on cruel and unusual punishment in the Eighth Amendment.
+The constitutional right to be protected from excessive force is found in the reasonable search and seizure requirement of the Fourth Amendment and the prohibition on cruel and unusual punishment in the Eighth Amendment.

-At the time, a state law authorized the use of "all the necessary means to effect the arrest" of fleeing suspects, regardless of the situation.
-In finding excessive force in that case, the Court also overturned the state law because it allowed for unreasonable uses of force.
-With that case, the court reiterated that deadly force can only be used during an arrest if:
+At the time, a Tennessee law authorized the use of "all the necessary means to effect the arrest" of fleeing suspects, regardless of the situation.
+The Court overturned the state law because it allowed for unreasonable use of force in violation of the Fourth Amendment.
+In that landmark case, the Court ruled that deadly force can only be used during an arrest if:

 Excessive force and police brutality don't just apply to cases of deadly force, but can also be found where injuries are relatively minor but resulted from an unreasonable use of force.

 The Supreme Court has recognized that "the right to make an arrest or investigatory stop necessarily carries with it the right to use some degree of physical coercion or threat."
 However, the degree of coercion or force used must be proportional to the threat and escalate only in response to the threat.